The Kitchen StoveThe Kitchen Stove

 According to archaeologists, those ranges featured multiple tiers, allowing for cooking different dishes at varying temperatures all at once.
 The lower levels were hotter, ideal for boiling or frying, while the upper rows, with a gentler heat, suitable for simmering or steaming.

 The common fuel for indoor use was charcoal – less smoky, more efficient than wood, and produced steady warmth.
+Regarding kitchenware, it was primarily made from pottery or bronze because of its strength and conductivity.

 The Art of Japanese “Kamado”